 The Aon Building owners are proposing alterations to the topmost floors of the historic building located at 200 East Randolph Street while also adding an observation deck, exterior elevator, and a gondola-like ride.
 Originally known as the Standard Oil Building of Indiana and later the Amoco Building, it was designed by architect Edward Durell Stone with Perkins and Will and holds an important place in the Chicago skyline.
 When it was completed in 1973, it was the tallest building in Chicago and the fourth-tallest in the world.

-The proposed highly visible exterior elevator addition will protrude from the side of the building and project above the roofline, thus changing the iconic look and feel of this building and impacting the overall shape of this remarkable structure.
+The proposed highly visible exterior elevator addition will protrude from the corner of the building and project above the roofline, thus changing the iconic look and feel of this building and impacting the overall shape of this remarkable structure.
 The plan also calls for the removal of exterior steel columns and granite cladding above the 82nd floor to open up the space for an observation deck, forever changing its iconic appearance.
 The addition of a two-story exterior elevator, and a gondola-like ride that would sit atop of the building, will introduce an “amusement-park ride” component to one of Chicago’s most significant buildings.

 The proposal for an exterior passenger elevator mounted to one of the corners of the building will negatively and adversely impact the design of Chicago’s third tallest building, (following Willis Tower and Trump Tower).
 It could be a significant enough exterior change to prevent the building from ever being considered for a Chicago Landmark Designation, or ever being considered for national recognition.
 To allow such design changes to the exterior of the building could become an embarrassment for Chicago.